FaabLondon/WDI_LDN_PROJECT2/readme.md

 ### Technical features
 * The app is using the MVC paradigm with 2 models, one for restaurants, the main ressource for my app and one for users.
 A review model is also embedded in the restaurant model in order for users to leave reviews.
 The user model is referenced in both the restaurant and review models to keep track of the creator of a restaurant and the author of a review.
 * The app has complete RESTful routes for restaurants with all CRUD actions.
 It also allows to create and delete reviews (delete is for admin only) and finally, it allows users to register and update their profile.
-* My app includes authentication with encrypted passwords (bcrypt) & an authorization flow with secure routes to perform create, delete and edit restaurant.
+* My app includes authentication with encrypted passwords (bcrypt) & an authorisation flow with secure routes to perform create, delete and edit restaurant.
-* The app is deployed on heroku and accessible to the public.
+* The app is deployed on Heroku and accessible to the public.

 ##### [Please visit the website](https://kids-and-cie.herokuapp.com/)

 ###### Homepage
-* The homepage allows the user to go to the restaurant menu to see all resturants or to Register (Join) or login
+* The homepage allows the user to go to the restaurant menu to see all restaurants or to Register (Join) or login

 <p align="center"><img src="https://i.imgur.com/GwiDK3w.png" width="700"></p>